YuryShatilin/shellty/README.md

 shellty
 =======

-Shellty small typesafe language which translates to bash
+Typesafe programming language that compiles to bash